UA-DETRAC: A New Benchmark and Protocol for Multi-Object Detection and Tracking: Benchmark Dataset

-The \ds dataset consists of $100$ video sequences, which are selected from over $10$ hours of videos taken with a Cannon EOS 550D camera at $24$ different locations, representing various common traffic types and conditions including urban highway, traffic crossings and T-junctions.
-The videos are recorded at $25$ frames per seconds (fps), with the JPEG image resolution of $960\times540$ pixels.
-A web site~\footnote{\url{http://detrac-db.rit.albany.edu}.} is available for performance evaluation in a way similar to the Middleburry stereo dataset~\cite{DBLP:journals/ijcv/ScharsteinS02} and MOT15 benchmark~\cite{DBLP:journals/corr/Leal-TaixeMRRS15} with similar submission protocol.
+The \ds dataset consists of $100$ videos, selected from over $10$ hours of image sequences acquired by a Canon EOS 550D camera at $24$ different locations, which represent various traffic patterns and conditions including urban highway, traffic crossings and T-junctions.
+Notably, to ensure the diversity, we capture the data at different locations with various illumination conditions and shooting angles.
+The videos are recorded at $25$ frames per seconds (fps) with the JPEG image resolution of $960\times540$ pixels.
+A website\footnote{\url{http://detrac-db.rit.albany.edu}.} is constructed for performance evaluation of both detection and tracking methods on the \ds dataset using a submission protocol similar to that of the MOT15 benchmark dataset \citep{DBLP:journals/corr/Leal-TaixeMRRS15}.